ArenRedd/arenredd.github.io/_posts/2025-06-06-the-jekyll-nightmare.md

 ## 🧬 Final Thought

-If Jekyll and Sass were a movie, it’d be a **horror-comedy**—you’re both the victim *and* the punchline.
+If jekyll and Sass were a movie, it’d be a **horror-comedy**—you’re both the victim *and* the punchline.
 But hey, if my suffering makes your path easier, I’ve done my job.

 ### 🚀 Until the next `gem update` breaks everything...